yostane/xamarin_guide/README.md

 ## Conclusion and going further

 This guide showed how to create a Xamarin app that downloads a Json array, parses it and shows it on a list along with thumbnails.
-Thanks to the Xamarin SDK and .Net Standard, we did not write a lot of code and we can run this app on iOS and Android.
+Thanks to the Xamarin SDK and .Net Standard, we did not write a lot of code and we can run this app on both iOS and Android devices.

 Further improvements can be implemented.
 For example, the list of posts can be persisted for offline use.
 Also, we can display a placeholder for thumbnails using the [FFImageLoading library](https://github.com/luberda-molinet/FFImageLoading).